n7xRqLm4Wk9/moon4termux/README.md

 English — Moon reads and writes files, runs commands, runs tests, lints code, and fixes its own mistakes in a loop, all from a single REPL.

+# Note

+Moon currently does not support IOS, Windows, Mac.
+Although are currently planning to add support in future updates.

 ```
   ┌──────────────────────────┐
   │ Moon  ·  AI Terminal IDE      │